-The DHC-6 Twin Otter is a twin-engine, turboprop short take-off and landing (STOL) passenger / utility aircraft seating up to 20 passengers.
+The De Havilland Aircraft Company of Canada DHC-6 Twin Otter is a twin-engine, turboprop short take-off and landing (STOL) passenger / utility aircraft seating up to 20 passengers.
 It was a twin-engine replacement for the single-engine DHC-3 Otter retaining that type’s excellent short take-off and landing capabilities.

 The prototype (CF-DHC-X) was flown for the first time on 20th May 1965.

-The Twin Otter was produced in three variants, the Series 100 (two 550shp PT6A-20), Series 200 (with lengthened nose and additional baggage capacity) and the Series 300 (two 620shp PT6A-27A engines).
+The De Havilland Canada DHC-6 Twin Otter was produced in three variants, the Series 100 (two 550 shp PT6A-20), Series 200 (with lengthened nose and additional baggage capacity) and the Series 300 (two 620 shp PT6A-27A engines).
 The first six aircraft produced were designated Series 1, indicating that they were prototypes and development aircraft.
 The initial production run the consisted of Series 100 aircraft (Serial numbers 7 to 115).

 The Series 200 production began in 1968 (Serial numbers from 116 to 230) and featured an extended nose for extra baggage storage as well as a larger rear baggage door.

-A total of 6 prototypes and 844 production aircraft were built by De Havilland Canada and the type still continues in service worldwide (literally from the Arctic to the Antarctic) with both civil and military operators.
+A total of 6 prototypes and 844 De Havilland Canada DHC-6 Twin Otter production aircraft were built.
+The type continues in daily service worldwide (literally from the Arctic to the Antarctic) with both civil and military operators.
 Significant fleets were operated in countries including Norway (Widerøe), the Maldives, United States (several operators including Rocky Mountain Airways, Alaska Airlines, Wien Air Alaska, Ozark, Scenic Airlines), Canada (Wardair, Pacific Western Airlines, Time Air), Mexico and Australia (Ansett and TAA).

 The Twin Otter has been widely used in Antarctica, Four Twin Otters are used by the British Antarctic Survey and several also provide support the United States Antarctic Program, operated by Kenn Borek Air.

-After De Havlland ceased production in Canada, tooling was acquired by Viking Air of British Columbia who produced replacement parts and components for existing aircraft.
+After De Havilland ceased production in Canada, tooling was acquired by Viking Air of British Columbia who produced replacement parts and components for existing aircraft.

 In 2006, Viking Air purchased the type certificate for DHC-6 Twin Otter from Bombardier Aerospace.
 Subsequently, they also purchased the type certificates for all of the 'out-of-production' De Havilland Canada aircraft (DHC-1 through DHC-7).